 Maybe my favorite small town on the east coast of Sicily, Taormina is such a charming place!

 Since we visited in late February, we arrived just in time to participate in the local version of the Carnival.
-The narrow streets were packed with people wearing masks, singing, and dancing, on this fun celebration – not so crowded as the much more popular one in Venice usually is.
+The narrow streets were packed with people wearing masks, singing, and dancing, to this fun celebration – not so crowded as the much more popular one in Venice usually is.

 Visit the Ancient Greek Theater, perfectly built by the Greeks on the seafront, stroll through the old town and stop by at the Duomo di San Nicola, cross over to Isola Bella (the beautiful island), and let yourself be seduced by the beauty of the stunning villa built here, but also by its beautiful gardens.